Jairo González

-Jairo Daniel González Fajardo (born 27 February 1992) is a Mexican professional footballer who plays as a full-back.
+Jairo Daniel González Fajardo (born 27 February 1992) is a Mexican former professional footballer who played as a full-back.

 Club career

 Youth

 Jairo was formed in his hometown with C.D.
 Guadalajara.
 He joined Chivas San Rafael in 2008 and played his whole youth career with the club.

 U. de G.

 Jairo was loaned out to U. de G. after playing with Guadalajara's under 20s.
 After the team managed promotion to Liga MX, they bought Jairo's rights along with Hector Reynoso.

 UANL

 After the relegation of Leones Negros, González signed a 6-month loan with Tigres UANL.

 Sinaloa

 On 17 December 2015, Dorados de Sinaloa agreed to sign González on loan from Club Universidad de Guadalajara.
 In May 2016, Dorados were relegated to the Ascenso MX, been the second time in two years that González lost the category with two different teams, he then returned to Leones Negros after his loan expired with Dorados de Sinaloa.